ulthiel/JuLie.jl/docs/src/about/contributing.md

 Everything has to be well-documented, algorithms and papers have to be properly referenced.
 Here are some guidelines:

+1. Add comments in the code to explain what you're doing.

-1. To express mathematics in the documentation we use unicode, and for the more complicated things we combine this with LaTeX.
+2. To express mathematics in the documentation we use unicode, and for the more complicated things we combine this with LaTeX.
 Here's an example of how this is done:

    ```julia
    @doc raw"""